New Zealand Certificate in Arts and Design (Level 4)

 Artists and designers work in lots of different areas and career opportunities in the creative industries are exciting and diverse.

-- Bachelor of Design (Communication or Fashion)
+- Bachelor of Design (Product), or

-- Bachelor of Visual Arts, or
+- Bachelor of Visual Arts.

 International